Laterat/wireframing/README.md

 - **Version History**: Keeps track of changes and allows reverting to previous versions.

 Figma simplifies the wireframing process and bridges the gap between design and development through its clear visual interface and collaborative workflow.
+## Benefits of Wireframing in Software Development

+Wireframing offers several advantages that improve the overall software development process.
+By visually outlining the structure and flow of a digital product early in the design phase, wireframes serve as a bridge between the conceptual and development stages.

+### Key Benefits

+- **Guides the Design Process**
+  Wireframes provide a visual framework for how elements should be arranged, helping designers stay focused on structure, functionality, and user experience.
+This ensures that the design aligns with the product's goals from the start.

+- **Facilitates Team Communication**
+  Wireframes act as a communication tool among developers, designers, stakeholders, and clients.
+For example, a developer can better understand where each UI component should appear and how users are expected to interact with them, reducing ambiguity.

+- **Clarifies Requirements Early**
+  By presenting a tangible version of the product early, wireframes help identify missing requirements and potential design flaws before development begins.
+This helps avoid costly changes later in the process.

+- **Improves Usability**
+  Since wireframes focus on layout and navigation, they help uncover usability issues—like confusing user flows or cluttered interfaces—before they become embedded in the product.

+- **Saves Time and Resources**
+  Wireframing allows teams to make quick adjustments during the design phase instead of rewriting code later.
+For instance, repositioning a button or altering a layout in a wireframe is far simpler than in a developed application.

+- **Encourages User-Centered Design**
+  With a focus on structure and interaction, wireframes ensure that the end product meets user needs by prioritizing clarity, simplicity, and functionality over aesthetic detail in the early stages.

+---

+These benefits make wireframing an essential practice in modern software development, contributing to smoother workflows and more effective collaboration.